Hazardous waste overview

 North Sea Oil & Gas waste services market

-The markets for waste produced in the exploration, appraisal, development, production and decommissioning of North Sea Oil and Gas are centred on Aberdeen and extend to the Shetland Isles for the Northern sector, and Great Yarmouth for the Southern sector.
-North Sea Services (NSS) provide a full range of services, equipment rental and manpower provision for the containment, treatment and associated specialised industrial cleaning of all Oil and Gas offshore and terminal wastes.
-These include the cuttings and slop waters from drilling, contaminated waters from the production process, production wastes, oil sludges, including those contaminated with low level naturally occurring radioactive material (NORM), swarf containment from abandonment activities, as well as a more general range of industrial general and hazardous wastes.
-In addition, NSS now provide full NORM decontamination of wellbore and topside production equipment from the decommissioning centre in the Port of Dundee.
+The markets for waste produced in the exploration, appraisal, development, production and decommissioning of North Sea Oil and Gas assets are centred on Aberdeen and extend to the Shetland Isles for the Northern sector, and Great Yarmouth for the Southern sector.
+Augean North Sea Services (ANSS) provides a full range of services, equipment rental and manpower provision for the containment, treatment and associated specialised industrial cleaning of all Oil and Gas offshore and terminal wastes.
+These include the cuttings and slop waters from drilling, contaminated waters from the production process, production wastes, oil sludges, including those contaminated with low level naturally-occurring radioactive material (NORM), swarf containment from abandonment activities, as well as a more general range of industrial general and hazardous wastes.
+In addition, ANSS now provide full NORM decontamination of wellbore and topside production equipment from our decommissioning centre sited in the Port of Dundee.

-The business currently has two short-term objectives against which good progress has been made in 2019.
+The business currently has five short-term objectives against which good progress has been made in 2020.